mui/material-ui/docs/pages/careers/design-engineer-x-grid.md

 - Design taste and experience for building great and seamless user experiences.
 - A good understanding of the formal elements of design, not just limited to the web and including typography, layout, balance, and proportion.

-## Benefits & Compensation
+## Benefits and compensation

 Competitive compensation depending on the profile and location.
 We are ready to pay top market rates for a person that can clearly exceed the role's expectations.
 You can find the other perks & benefits on the [careers](https://mui.com/careers/#perks-amp-benefits) page.

-## How to apply?
+## How to apply

 <!-- TODO: Update the link -->

 [Apply now for this position 📮](https://jobs.ashbyhq.com/MUI/c45a0b2d-aa37-4dec-8bcd-e70040f3af49/application?utm_source=ZNRrPGBkqO)

-Don't tick every bullet?
+Don't meet every requirement?
 Apply anyway!
 Research shows that certain folx are less likely to apply for a role than others [unless they meet 100%](https://hbr.org/2014/08/why-women-dont-apply-for-jobs-unless-theyre-100-qualified) of the outlined qualifications.
 If this role excites you, we want to hear from you.
 We'd love for you to share the unique skills, passion, and experience you could bring to MUI.